-The Vocational Kitchen Training is Gastromotiva's main course: it has transformed the lives of many young people living in poverty but that have a passion for food and cooking.
+The Vocational Kitchen Training is Gastromotiva's main course: it has transformed the lives of more than 3 thousand young people living in poverty but that have a passion for food and cooking.

-We believe education is one of the fundamental ingredients for the country´s social development, which is why we invest in vocational training of young talents seeking opportunities to grow.
+We believe education is one of the fundamental ingredients for any country´s social development, which is why we invest in vocational training of young talents seeking opportunities to grow.